 It would be true to say that extremes in weather directly correlates with the number of finishers/fallers in the Grand National.

-There are five general types of going: heavy, soft, good-to-soft, good and firm, and when we look at the total number of fallers since 1985 we note that nearly half (475) came at the extreme ends of the chart on heavy or firm going.
+There are five general types of going: heavy, soft, good-to-soft, good and firm, and when we look at the total number of fallers since 1984 we note that nearly 20% (62) came at the extreme ends of the chart on heavy or firm going despite only six races being run in these conditions.

 Heavy ground makes for a very difficult race.
 It’s slippy upon landing, and at more than four miles a mudbath zaps those in the field of their energy.
 And yet, happily, bottomless ground is said to cause fewer fatalities, given that it tends to be more forgiving to bones and joints.